beginning of content

 What is blood group testing?

-There are 4 blood types (A, B, AB or O).
 You will have a blood test early in your pregnancy to find out which blood type you are.

 What is rhesus (RhD) factor testing?

-If your blood is RhD negative and your baby is RhD positive, there’s a chance that your body will produce antibodies against your baby’s blood.
-These antibodies can cross the placenta and destroy your baby’s blood cells.
-This leads to a condition called 'rhesus disease', or 'haemolytic disease of the newborn'.
-This usually won’t cause a problem for your first pregnancy, but could affect future pregnancies with RhD positive babies.
+If you are RhD negative and your baby is RhD positive, your body may produce antibodies against your baby's blood.
+These antibodies can cross the placenta and destroy your baby's blood cells.
+This leads to a condition called haemolytic disease of the newborn.

-How are anaemia and iron deficiency assessed?
+How are anaemia and iron deficiency measured?

 If you have low iron (iron deficiency), you can develop anaemia.
 When you have anaemia, your red blood cells are not able to carry enough oxygen around your body.
+This leaves you feeling tired and can make it harder to cope with blood loss during your labour and birth.

 Increasing the amount of iron-rich food you consume during your pregnancy can help avoid iron deficiency anaemia.

-You will be offered a full blood count at your first antenatal visit and again at around 28 weeks.
+You will usually be offered a full blood count at your first antenatal visit and again at around 28 weeks.
+Your haemoglobin (a protein vital for carrying oxygen) level will be checked as part of this test.

 If there are any concerns, your doctor or midwife will monitor your iron levels closely throughout your pregnancy.

-Which infections are tested for?
+Which infections will I be tested for?

 It's important to remember that you can still catch all these infections after you've had a negative test result.

 Your midwife or doctor will discuss the results of your blood tests.
-They will decide on the best treatments for you: during your pregnancy and after your baby is born.
+They will decide on the best treatments for you during your pregnancy and after your baby is born.

 What blood tests are part of prenatal screening and testing?